Red-Hat-SE-RTO/workshops/exercises/norfolk_southern_workshop/1-setup/README.md

 > Note: The output  you see might differ from the above output

 This command gives you information about all currently installed Execution Environments or EEs for short.
 Investigate an EE by pressing the corresponding number.
-For example pressing **2** with the above example will open the `ee-supported-rhel8` execution environment:
+For example pressing **0** with the above example will open the `rhel_90_ee` execution environment:

 ![ee main menu](images/navigator-ee-menu.png)

 Selecting `2` for `Ansible version and collections` will show us all Ansible Collections installed on that particular EE, and the version of `ansible-core`:

 ![ee info](images/navigator-ee-collections.png)

+> Note: You can go back to previous TUI menu by pressing esc key, or exit TUI by typing ":q" or ":quit"

 ### Step 4 - Examining the ansible-navigator configuration